harms-haus/jestir/docs/prd.md

 - NFR3: All intermediate files shall be human-readable and editable (YAML for context, Markdown for outline/story)
 - NFR4: The system shall support parallel story development through configurable input/output file names
 - NFR5: Template files shall be stored externally and loaded at runtime for modification without code changes
-- NFR6: The system shall integrate with LightRAG for vector-based retrieval and inference about existing story data
+- NFR6: The system shall integrate with the LightRAG API for vector-based retrieval and inference about existing story data
 - NFR7: Response time for each generation stage shall be under 30 seconds for typical story complexity
 - NFR8: The system shall support Python 3.8+ for broad compatibility
 - NFR9: The system shall support separate OpenAI API configurations for extraction and creative generation, allowing different models and endpoints